-It has proven to be a good idea to inspect and clean or, if necessary, replace the air release valves before the comprex cleaning.
+It has proven to be a good idea to inspect and clean or, if necessary, replace the air release valves before comprex impulse cleaning.
 Adequate couplings are used as compressed air connections, either directly or via adapters.
 There is always a system separator between the comprex unit and the compressed air connection.

 In contrast to the drinking water network, cleaning begins at the feed point furthest away from the pumping station using the water from the pumping station.
-On the one hand, the water column between the pumping station and the feed-in point is not compressible, so that the comprex pulses can optimally clean the last section to the feed-out point.
-On the other hand, a clean pipeline with an optimum cross-section is available for cleaning the other sections.
+On the one hand, the water column between the pumping station and the feed-in point is not compressible, so that the comprex pulses can optimally clean the last section to the discharge point.
+This procedure provides a clean pipeline with an optimum cross-section available for the sequential cleaning the other sections, working backwards towards the source pump.